 Step 3 – Loosen Connectors

 Once you are in a position to see it properly, you will find that the brake lines are secure in place with two-sided hexagonal shaped fasteners and the lines that run from them.
 Before beginning the process of removing them, you should wipe them off with a clean rag to remove any dirt or grime to prevent the risk of it finding its way into the system.
-Due to the nature of the two-sided connectors, you will need to use two wrenches at the same time to remove them.
-Do this a small way before using a rag to catch the flow of brake fluid that will leak out as the connectors are loosened.
+Due to the nature of the two-sided connectors, you will need to use two line wrenches at the same time to remove them.
+Turn them slightly before using a rag to catch the flow of brake fluid that will leak out as the connectors are loosened.
 Depending on the severity of the flow, it may also be prudent to lay some newspaper below the brake line to catch further drips.

 Step 4 – Remove Connectors